Background pattern

 • guanfacine (for attention deficit hyperactivity disorder)

-Medicines to treat urinary problems
+Medicines for urinary problems

-Medicines to treat cancer
+Medicines for cancer

-• bortezomib, brentuximab vedotin, busulfan, erlotinib, gefitinib, idelalisib, imatinib, nintedanib, panobinostat, ponatinib, ruxolitinib or sonidegib
+• bortezomib, brentuximab vedotin, busulfan, erlotinib, gefitinib, idelalisib, imatinib, nintedanib, panobinostat, ponatinib, ruxolitinib, or sonidegib

-Medicines to treat infections
+Medicines for infections

-• ciprofloxacin, clarithromycin or erythromycin (for bacterial infections)
+• ciprofloxacin, clarithromycin, or erythromycin (for bacterial infections)

 • delamanid (for tuberculosis)

-• artemether-lumefantrine or quinine (for malaria)
+• artemether/lumefantrine or quinine (for malaria)

-• praziquantel (for tapeworms and tapeworms)
+• praziquantel (for worms and tapeworms)

-• cobicistat, elvitegravir boosted, maraviroc, ritonavir, darunavir boosted with ritonavir, fosamprenavir boosted with ritonavir, indinavir or saquinavir (for HIV)
+• cobicistat, elvitegravir boosted, maraviroc, ritonavir, darunavir boosted with ritonavir, fosamprenavir boosted with ritonavir, indinavir, or saquinavir (for HIV)

 • glecaprevir/pibrentasvir (for hepatitis)

-• cyclosporin or tacrolimus
+• cyclosporine or tacrolimus

 • dutasteride

-• bilastine, or rupatadine (for allergies)
+• bilastine or rupatadine (for allergies)

 • budesonide or fluticasone (for asthma, allergies)